yonatanp-jfrog/bookverse-demo-init/README.md

 ```

 ### GitHub Actions Cleanup
-1. Run the workflow manually with `action: cleanup`
+1. Run the "Cleanup JFrog Platform for BookVerse Demo" workflow manually
+2. Type "DELETE" in the confirmation field to proceed
-2. This will remove all resources and delete the project
+3. This will remove all resources and delete the project

 ### Manual Cleanup
 ```bash